devhelp/piwik-api/README.md

  * params to which $params array will be resolved on method call are:
  * array(
  *     'myCustomVar1' => 'someValue',
+ *     'myCustomVar2' => ..., //this what was resolved from anonymous function
  *     'token_auth' => ..., //this what was resolved from LazyTokenAuthValue
  * );
  */